Recently added Mercedes-Benz A-Class

 Q. Which transmission options are available with the Mercedes-Benz A-Class?

 A. Currently in stock, the Mercedes-Benz A-Class is available in Automatic, Manual.

 Q. What different fuel types are available for the Mercedes-Benz A-Class?

-A. Of the Mercedes-Benz A-Class used cars in stock, they are available in the following fuel types: Diesel, Hybrid Electric, Petrol, Petrol/Electric Hybrid, Petrol/PlugIn Elec Hybrid.
+A. Of the Mercedes-Benz A-Class used cars in stock, they are available in the following fuel types: Diesel, Electric, Hybrid Electric, Petrol, Petrol/Electric Hybrid, Petrol/PlugIn Elec Hybrid.

 Q. What are the most popular engine sizes in the Mercedes-Benz A-Class?

 A. The most popular engine sizes in the Mercedes-Benz A-Class we have in stock are 1.3 litres, 1.5 litres, 2.0 litres.

 Q. What are the most popular colours in the Mercedes-Benz A-Class range?